icorn1/Airborne-Project/README.md

 | Ixent Cornella   |
 | Guillermo Forcén |

 All the programming was done in Python, Urscript and Tiaportal.
+In this README every code will be explained.